0xghostpixel/microsampler-extractor/README.md

 ## What This Is

 A short, sharp guide to the weird little world inside `.msmpl_bank` files.
-This exists so future developers don’t repeat our mistakes, cry into hex editors, or assume the audio is “just PCM” because some guy said so.
+This exists so future developers don't repeat our mistakes, cry into hex editors, or assume the audio is "just PCM" because some guy said so.

 ## The High‑Level Truth

-Korg’s microSAMPLER stores **raw, uncompressed 16‑bit PCM audio**, but it wraps it in a file format that:
+Korg's microSAMPLER stores **raw, uncompressed 16‑bit PCM audio**, but it wraps it in a file format that:

 - *looks* like PCM at first glance
 - *acts* like encrypted alien residue when misread